COVID-19 Continuing Ed. Requirements: Live Updates

 Your certificate of completion, for course work done under modified rules, will carry a COVID-19 notation.
 Contact your state board for further information.

 Online Professional Education Rule Modifications: A Developing Situation

 The above information is current as of mid-March; this is a developing situation.
 If your state doesn’t appear above, stay tuned—or contact the state board directly.

-The Knowledge Group wishes you and yours good health and strength in these jarring times.
+The Knowledge Group wishes you good health and strength in these jarring times.